tencentyun/intlcloud-documents/product/云智大数据平台服务/信鸽/android_access/meizu_push_intl.md

 1. Go to [Meizu Push official website](https://open.flyme.cn/open-web/views/push.html).

 2. Sign up for or log in to a developer account.
-(If you are registering a new account, you need to verify your identity, which takes around 2 days.
-For more information, contact Meizu.)
+(Your identity needs to be verified if it is a new account registration, and it takes about 2 days.
+Contact Meizu for more information.)

 3. Create an app on the [Meizu Push platform](http://push.meizu.com).
 Note: The "app package name" must be the same as that entered in TPNS console.